 Western Dakota Tech is accredited by the Higher Learning Commission (HLC), at 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604.
-The HLC has accredited Western Dakota Tech as a certificate-granting institution since 1983 and as an associate degreegranting institution since 1990.
-To obtain more information about Western Dakota Tech's accreditation or approval relationships, contact the Vice President for Institutional Effectiveness and Student Success, Kelly Oehlerking.
+The HLC has accredited Western Dakota Tech as a certificate-granting institution since 1983 and as an associate degree-granting institution since 1990.
+To obtain more information about Western Dakota Tech's accreditation, contact the Vice President for Institutional Effectiveness and Student Success, Kelly Oehlerking at Kelly oehlerking@wdt.edu or 605-718-2931.